stanfordnlp/dspy/docs/docs/building-blocks/1-language_models.md

 The most powerful features in DSPy revolve around algorithmically optimizing the prompts (or weights) of LMs, especially when you're building programs that use the LMs within a pipeline.

 Let's first make sure you can set up your language model.
-DSPy support clients for many remote and local LMs.
+DSPy supports clients for many remote and local LMs.

 ## Using `dspy.LM`